CATSKILL MOUNTAIN REGION

 Green Chimneys Clearpool Campus

-Located in the Croton watershed region in Kent, NY, this outdoor environmental education center is home to one of the Watershed Agricultural Council’s (WAC) Model Forests that demonstrates sustainable forest management activities.
-The Green Chimneys Clearpool Campus hosts school groups and offers programs in watershed studies, stream and wetland ecology, team building, wastewater treatment plant tours, and more.
+Located in the Croton watershed, this outdoor environmental education center is home to one of the Watershed Agricultural Council’s (WAC) Model Forests that demonstrates sustainable forest management.
+The campus hosts school groups and offers programs in watershed studies, stream and wetland ecology, team building, wastewater treatment plant tours, and more.
 WAC funds field trips here through its Watershed Forestry Bus Tour program.

 Hilltop Hanover Farm and Environmental Center

-Hilltop Hanover Farm and Environmental Center is a working crop farm and environmental education facility located in Yorktown Heights, NY.
-Formerly a dairy farm, and with roots dating back to the 1600’s, today the farm features demonstration models for backyard farming, animal management, rainwater harvesting, organic composting, and green-roof technology.
-Visitors may hike the farm’s 3.5 miles of woodland trails, enjoy a picnic overlooking the property, and visit our chickens and cows.
-Hilltop Hanover holds numerous classes and lectures, offers seasonal CSA shares, and maintains a farm stand and U-Pick program during the growing season.
-Hilltop Hanover Farm also offers guided tours, classes, and field trips for youth and adult groups.
+Hilltop Hanover Farm and Environmental Center is a working crop farm and environmental education facility located in Yorktown Heights.
+Formerly a dairy farm, and with roots dating back to the 1600s, today the farm features demonstration models for backyard farming, animal management, rainwater harvesting, organic composting, and green-roof technology.
+Hilltop Hanover holds classes, lectures, guided tours and field trips for youth and adult groups.
 The Watershed Agricultural Council funds field trips here to conduct Trees for Tribs tree planting projects through its Watershed Forestry Bus Tour program.

 Taconic Outdoor Education Center

-Kensico Dam Plaza is a Westchester County park located at the base of the dam which impounds the Kensico Reservoir, a critical part of the NYC drinking water supply system.
+Kensico Dam Plaza, Valhalla, is located at the base of the dam which impounds the Bronx River to create the Kensico Reservoir, a critical part of the NYC drinking water supply system.
 The dam was completed in 1915, is 300 feet high and 1,830 feet long.
-It was acquired as parkland in 1963 from the NYC Watershed Commission and remains the property of the NYC Department of Environmental Protection.
-It is listed on the National Register of Historic Places as part of the Bronx River Parkway Reservation.
 Interpretive signage at the base of the dam offers historical information.
-The park provides a unique setting for cultural celebrations and has areas for picnicking, in-line skating, walking and nature study.
-Visit the Kensico Dam Plaza website for more information.
+The park provides a unique setting for cultural celebrations and has areas for picnicking, walking and nature study.